nkmathew/intern-portal/README.md

 + Track user logins, record their ips and times maybe show in an account activity tab
 + Stackoverflow style notifications??
-+ Remember the tab you were on when the page is reloaded(cookies?)
 + Show the Course Name when you hover over the registration number
 + Email sender should keep track of the response from sending each email
 + Copy the styling used in Feedreader newsletters
 + Listen to onhashchange to react to tab urls like http://intern.jkuat.dev/#tab-invite
 + A coordinator should be shown a different looking profile form from a student
-+ Show wordcount in daily journal
-+ Show preview of log entry when you hover over a day in datepicker
 + Change the x button to something other than a button to prevent the groove effect when clicked
-+ Richtext editor for log entry box?
-With markdown support pour les hackers??
 + Copy penzu's email layout
 + Internship start date should not be a one-time permanent change to cater for mistakes.
 Instead the coordinator should be notified when the intern sets his/her start date and maybe the number of times the start date has been changed to monitor people who are trying to misuse the system
 + Add list of provinces and districts
-+ Show a checkmark when the entry is saved
 + The entry editor should like Penzu's with ruled lines like a textbook
-+ Use CKEditor
 + Show entry preview when mouse hovers over date for some seconds the way stackoverflow shows tag description on hover
 + Little checkbox at the left top corner for dates with entries